Top 10 best forex broker in Bangladesh Top 10 best forex broker in Bangladesh

 Exness Account Types: Choosing What Works for You

 Exness provides commission-free trading accounts designed for all experience levels.
-The two main account types are Standard and Standard Cent, both with the same $50 minimum deposit and unlimited leverage.
+Minimum deposit varies depending on payment method, country and account type .
 The difference is primarily in lot sizing and available instruments.

 Standard Account

-The Standard account is Exness’s most popular option and great for all types of traders.
+The Standard account is Exness’s most popular option and suitable for many traders.
 It features the tightest spreads starting from just 0.2 pips with zero commission.
 You get access to the full range of instruments: forex, metals, cryptocurrencies, energies, stocks, and indices.
 The account supports up to 200 lot maximum (though this drops to 60 during lower liquidity hours 21:00-6:59 GMT+0), with unlimited open positions.
-Both hedged margin and margin call are set at 0%, and the stop-out level is 0%, meaning you retain maximum control over your positions.
+Both hedged margin and margin call are set at 0%, and the stop-out level is 0%, meaning you offers flexible trading conditions over your positions.
 Order execution is market-based, and swap-free trading is available for Islamic accounts.

 Standard Cent Account

-For Bangladesh traders, the choice is straightforward: If you have $50–$100 to start and want maximum flexibility across all asset classes, choose Standard.
-If you want to practice with smaller micro-lots and focus only on forex, metals, and crypto, Standard Cent is your answer.
+For Bangladesh traders, Traders should choose the account type based on their trading experience, preferred instruments, and position size.
+If you want to practice with smaller micro-lots and focus only on forex, metals, and crypto, Standard Cent is may be the better choice.
 Both accounts provide real trading with no practice restrictions, so you can transition to larger position sizes once you’ve built confidence and capital.

 About XM: Multi-Regulated Global Broker

 XM operates as a subsidiary of the Trading Point Group with licensed entities across several regions globally.
-The company focuses on making forex trading accessible to all experience levels, from complete beginners to seasoned professionals.
+The company focuses on making forex trading suitable for beginners and experienced traders, from complete beginners to seasoned professionals.
 XM delivers competitive spreads, zero commissions on most accounts, comprehensive educational resources, and 24/7 multilingual support.
 The group maintains consistent standards across all entities to ensure clients receive the same quality service regardless of which licensed entity they trade through.

 XM Regulatory Licenses